 Career Exploration Resources

-The Myers Briggs Type Indicator (MBTI) measures your personality preferences and helps you understand:
+Myers Briggs Type Indicator (MBTI) can assist you with learning about your personality type and helps you understand:

 - Your motivations, strengths and potential areas for growth